scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 Spark :cite:`Zaharia2010-rp`, Myria :cite:`Halperin2014-vu` and Dask
 :cite:`Rocklin2015-ra`

-In cloudknot, we used the reference implementation from this previous study written in Python and using methods implemented in Python and Cython in Dipy :cite:`Garyfallidis2014`.
+In cloudknot, we used the reference implementation from a previous study written in Python and using methods implemented in Python and Cython in Dipy :cite:`Garyfallidis2014`.
 In contrast to all of these other systems, essentially no changes had to be made to the reference